Mastering Autonomous Assembly in Fusion Application with Learning-by-doing: a Peg-in-hole Study: Training and Experiment

 \subsubsection{Reward Setting}

-Choosing the appropriate reward $\mathcal{R}$ is the key to designing a successful reinforcement learning model.
-Researchers could influence the agent's behaviour by setting different reward value.
+The selection of an appropriate reward $\mathcal{R}$ is crucial for the successful design of a reinforcement learning model.
+Researchers can influence the agent's behavior by assigning different reward values.

-For example, in our case, the general reward $r_{gen}$ is settled as a negative value that could drive the agent to finish the task as soon as possible.
-Moreover, for the punishing reward $r_{pun}$, when the punishment is too light, the robot would be too aggressive and thus are frequently involved in violent collisions and contact.
-Conversely, if the punishment is too heavy, the robot will become very conservative or even refuse any contact, and finishing the assembly task will not be possible.
-So we spent a lot of time tuning $r_{pun} = -0.003$.
+In our case, the general reward $r_{gen}$ is set as a negative value, motivating the agent to complete the task as quickly as possible.
+As for the punishing reward $r_{pun}$,If the punishment is too lenient, the robot may exhibit reckless behavior and frequently engage in collisions and contact.
+On the other hand, if the punishment is too severe, the robot may become overly cautious or even avoid any contact altogether, making it impossible to complete the assembly task.

+To strike a balance between efficiency and safety, significant effort was dedicated to fine-tuning $r_{pun} = -0.003$.
 This value was chosen carefully to maintain an equilibrium between the two objectives.